Scan-o-Matic/scanomatic/README.md

 ## UI

+### Feature extraction

+* If there's a state/previous extraction, we can allow (a) loading this state and if the user uses this option allow (a.1) keeping previous filter and/or (a.2) keep smoothed data.
+* Make feature extraction of bioscreen data available.

 ### Admin stuff

 * :star: Ability to calibrate and add a new grayscale with using old as reference.
 * Validation of that a grayscale is producing acceptable values in a scanner over time